Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ### Encryption Scope

-SRT encrypts only the payload of SRT data packet ({{data-pkt}}), while the header is left unencrypted.
+SRT encrypts only the payload of SRT data packets ({{data-pkt}}), while the header is left unencrypted.
 The unencrypted header contains the Packet Sequence Number field used to keep the synchronization of the cipher counter between the encrypting sender and the decrypting receiver.
-No constraints apply to the payload of SRT data packet as no padding of the payload is required by counter mode ciphers.
+No constraints apply to the payload of SRT data packets as no padding of the payload is required by counter mode ciphers.

 ### AES Counter